 Is there anything but falsity and delusion though, given the underpinning of doubt in all things, is any attempt at rationality a house built on sand?

-Approaching rational thought is possible based on understanding the probabilities of events occuring in existence.
+Approaching rational thought is possible based on understanding the probabilities of events occurring in existence.

 Now that I have used the unfashionable word of truth, I should reassert that it is philosophically possible that the existence we live is a total delusion, and we are in actuality living a life completely different from the one we believe we perceive.
 You may think that this is a trivial point, but many intelligent people cannot move beyond this intellectual dead end and therefore it must be dealt with.
 If the existence we are totally sensually immersed within is not our real existence, this is probably unknowable.
 It follows that contemplation of different parallel existences, whilst intellectually stimulating, is not useful in the search for knowledge.
+All evidence which presents itself to us, other than some abstract edges of thought, points towards the simplest answer; we do not see shadows of reality, but largely reality itself.
 This is the existence that our consciousness exists within, it is within it we must know ourselves.
 If we seek any knowledge beyond our own imaginings, then it is only within the context of the reality of this existence that we can empirically accept or deny any idea.
 Once we accept this reality as being the intellectual plane in which we dwell, the only one we can act within, we can then usefully start to look within it for truths.
-The alternative is intellectual self annihilation.
+The alternative is intellectual self-annihilation.

 In seeking to comprehend our existence, our available tool is our consciousness, comprised of elements like our senses, memories, logic and imagination.
 These are endowments from evolution, the creations of an existence which through us has the ability to know itself.